 Some tools in the house such as the hammer, screwdriver, electric drill, handsaw, ladder and toolbox are not used frequently.
 If you have these tools, share them with your relatives and friends.
 If you don’t have the tools, you can ask around and borrow them.
 By sharing and borrowing, you reduce the need to buy new tools and free up storage space.

 You can also borrow or share other items like newspapers, magazines, party decorations, cutlery, kitchen appliances, audiovisual equipment, CDs, DVDs, etc.

 BlockPooling is a social network for neighbourhoods and you can use the platform to share and borrow items from your neighbours.

 Rent Instead of Buying

 Renting items is cheaper than buying them, and by reusing an item among several people, it helps to reduce the resources used in its production and packaging, and creates less waste disposal after its use.
-Why not try the following rental services.

 1. Rent home and office furniture:

 3. Rent children toys and baby equipment:

 5. Rent maternity wear and gowns: